 Welcome to SEPnet, the South East Physics Network.
-We are a network of nine universities in the South East of England, working together to deliver excellence in physics.
+We are a network of six universities in the South East of England, working together to deliver excellence in physics.
 Continue reading

 GRADnet is the largest Physics post graduate research school in England with a vision to train the world’s best physicists.